Cape Town & Kruger Encompassed

 Day 1 Cape Town

 Arrive at any time.
 Arrival transfer included.
-Explore vibrant Cape Town on your own for the next 2 days.
-Meet our Cape Town CEO at the hotel (on Day 1 at approx. 6:00PM - please have a look at the information board in the hotel), he/she will go through your trip details and will help you with booking optional activities and will be your contact person for the next days.
+Meet our Cape Town CEO at the hotel (on Day 1 at approx. 6:00PM - please have a look at the information board in the hotel), he/she will go through your trip details and will help you with booking optional activities on Day 3 and will be your contact person for the next days.

 Day 2-3 Cape Town (2B)